The Knight of the Pussywillows

 Glendon's mother was a camp follower, known as Penny Jenny to those who visited her.
 Among her known lovers was Ser Quentyn Ball.
 The night before the Battle of the Redgrass Field she lay with dozens of men, which earned her a new nickname, Redgrass Jenny.
 After the battle, Redgrass Jenny established herself in King's Landing at an establishment called the Pussywillows.
 There she raised her two children: her son, who would be known as Ser Glendon Flowers, and her daughter who would become a whore.
-After she died, the other women working at the Pussywillows raised the two children and told them the story that the mother had put about that the two children were the result of her coupling with Ser Quentyn Ball.
-He was taught the knightly arts by an old squire that lived nearby.
-Half a year before the Whitewalls tourney, Ser Glendon was knighted by Ser Morgan Dunstable in front of two dozen witnesses only after Ser Glendon's sister agreed to give up her virginity to Ser Morgan in exchange.
+After she died, the other women working at the Pussywillows raised the two children and told them the story that the mother had put about that the two children were the result of her coupling with Quentyn.

-Ser Glendon is among the hedge knights who are camped next to the lake.
-He had come to Whitewalls to claim the dragon egg prize and make a name for himself.
-After almost being refused entry to the castle, Ser Glendon takes part in the tourney.
-In his first joust he faces Ser Argrave the Defiant.
-He unhorses him in the first tilt.
-Among those he unhorses at the tourney are Lord Alyn Cockshaw, Lord Costayne and Ser Mortimer Boggs.
+Ser Glendon was among the hedge knights camped next to the Gods Eye before the wedding tourney at Whitewalls.
+He hoped to claim the dragon egg prize and make a name for himself.
+After almost being refused entry to Whitewalls, Glendon participated in the tourney and unhorsed Ser Argrave the Defiant, Lord Alyn Cockshaw, Lord Costayne, and Ser Mortimer Boggs.

-In an effort to remove him from the path of Daemon II Blackfyre and victory, Lord Gormon Peake frames Ser Glendon with the theft of the dragon egg.
-He is tortured by Ser Tommard Heddle while in the dungeons and is only released on the condition he face Daemon in a joust.
-While still reeling from the effects of the torture, he unhorses Daemon II in the first tilt, proving his innocence.
+In an effort to remove him from the path of Daemon II Blackfyre and victory, Lord Gormon Peake framed Ser Glendon with the theft of the dragon egg.
+He was tortured by Ser Tommard Heddle while in the dungeons and was only released on the condition he face Daemon in a joust.
+While still reeling from the effects of the torture, Glendon unhorsed Daemon in the first tilt, proving his innocence.